tolexo/aqua/README.md

 *http://localhost:8080/v1.1/hello/world* to see the difference.

 ---

-### Q: How do I specify or customize URLs for my apis?
+### Q: What options can I use to customize URLs for my apis?

 There are 3 out-of-box setting available in field tags, that help you customize URLs.